 - 1. The Executive Committee shall consist of the President, Vice-President, Secretary, and Chief of Staff. - 2.
-The Executive Committee shall meet monthly prior to each Senate meeting or at the President's discretion of programs ordered by the President.
-3. The Cabinet shall meet at the discretion of the President.
-4. Cabinet Directors shall have responsibility for the internal organization of their offices or committees.
-5. Cabinet Members shall be responsible for semesterly reports with the President, whether written or verbal.
+The Executive Committee shall meet monthly prior to each Senate meeting or at the President's discretion - D. Cabinet - 1.
+The Cabinet shall consist of the President, Vice-President, Secretary, Chief of Staff, Chief Justice and IPC Internal Committee Chairs. - 2.
+The Cabinet shall advise the President and recommend programs, and be responsible for the execution of programs ordered by the President. - 3.
+The Cabinet shall meet at the discretion of the President. - 4.
+Cabinet Directors shall have responsibility for the internal organization of their offices or committees. - 5.
+Cabinet Members shall be responsible for semesterly reports with the President, whether written or verbal.